Acting AG Matt Whitaker squares off with Democrats at fiery hearing

 Whitaker's highly anticipated testimony Friday had been in limbo after the Democratic-led committee approved a tentative subpoena to ensure that he appeared and answered questions.
 Whitaker responded by saying that he would not come unless the committee dropped its subpoena threat, which he called an act of "political theater."

-The stalemate ended Thursday evening after the committee chairman, Rep. Jerrold Nadler, D-N.Y., said the committee would not issue a subpoena if Whitaker appeared voluntarily.
+The stalemate ended Thursday evening after the committee chairman, Nadler, said the committee would not issue a subpoena if Whitaker appeared voluntarily.

-"In light of that commitment," department spokeswoman Kerri Kupec said in a statement, Whitaker looked forward to going to Capitol Hill and discussing "the great work" carried out by the department.

 Democrats who perceive Whitaker as a Trump loyalist were expected to ask him whether he has made any commitments to the president about Mueller's Russia investigation and whether he has shared with Trump any inside information.
 Also expected to come up was Whitaker's comment last week that he believed the investigation into potential ties between Russia and the Trump campaign was nearly done.